-This is a very simple justification.
-I do not think we can really say that we have derived it from any fundamental principles or whatever, it is a justification to see from a simple standing wave picture, and using the De Broglie principle or the proposition with the Planck's constant.
-It looks like the particle wave function satisfies the equation Hamiltonian.
+This is a very simple justification I do not think we cannot really say that we have derived it from any fundamental principles or whatever, it is a justification to see from a simple standing wave picture and using that the Broglie principle or the proposition with the Plank's constant.
+It looks like the particle wave function satisfies the equation Hamiltonian, but the Hamiltonian looks somewhat odd it has a derivative instead of the p square by 2 m that we have now we have put that derivative here.
+And therefore, the Hamiltonian is a derivative acting on the wave function.
+And the potential which is of course, a function of the position of whatever particle or the system that you talk about the potential generally multiplies the wave function, but the two together is actually an operator acting on psi.

-But the Hamiltonian looks somewhat odd, it has a derivative instead of the p square by 2 m that we have, now we have put that derivative here.
-And therefore, the Hamiltonian is a derivative acting on the wave function and the potential, which is, of course, a function of the position of whatever particle or the system that you talk about, the potential generally multiplies the wave function, but the two together is actually an operator acting on psi.
-The Hamiltonian operator acting on psi giving you a constant times psi.
+The Hamiltonian operator acting on psi giving you a constant times psi Schrodinger equation is a very specific equation for the Hamiltonian operator.
+And such equations in mathematics are known as eigenvalue equations for whatever quantities that appear here, suppose instead of h there is any other operator that we are going to look at.

-Schrodinger equation is a very specific equation for the Hamiltonian operator, and such equations in mathematics are known as Eigen value equations for whatever quantities that appear here.
+A psi any operator giving some constant times psi please remember this constant has to have the same dimension as the as the operator a here.
+In the same way that this constant has the energy dimension for the Hamiltonian operator which is also energy.

-Suppose, instead of h any other operator, that we are going to look at, A psi, any operator giving some constant times psi.
-Please remember, this constant has to have the same dimension as the operator A here in the same way, that this constant has the energy dimension for the Hamiltonian operator, which is also energy.
-Any such equation in which A can be measured experimentally, such equations are called Eigen value equations, Eigen value equations.
+Any such equation in which a can be measured experimentally such equations are called Eigen value equations.
+Eigen value equations and the Schrodinger equation the time independent Schrodinger equation is the eigenvalue equation for the Hamiltonian or the energy operator this is the picture that you have to have.
+So, let me give you some small problems associated with whatever we have done right after this, but then we will go to the next part namely how do we solve this for the specific case of a simple model, now what is a model.

-And the Schrodinger equation, the time independent Schrodinger equation is the Eigen value equation for the Hamiltonian or the energy operator.
-This is the picture that you have to have.
-So, let me give you some small problems associated with whatever we have done right after this, but then we will go to the next part, namely, how do we solve this for the specific case of a simple model?
+Let us look at the modeling now of the particle in a one dimensional box, I have a small drawing here that tells you that we have a particle in a finite region.

-Now, what is the model?
-Let us look at the model now or the particle-in-a-onedimensional box.
-I have a small drawing here that tells you, that we have a particle in a finite region.
-The potentials are infinite at two points, namely, points with x equal to 0, and the point x is equal to L meaning, that the particle is confined to a region of a box of length L, and the particle motion or the particle coordinate is only one coordinate or one variable, namely x.
-Let us assume for the time being, that the potential inside the box is 0.
+The potentials are infinite at 2 points namely points with x equal to 0 and the point x is equal to L meaning that the particle is confined to a region of a box of length L and the particle motion, or the particle coordinate is only one coordinate or one variable namely x.
+Let us assume for the time being that the potential inside the box is 0 ok.
+So, this is what we call as the particle in a one dimensional box with infinite barriers and what does this particle give you.

-So, this is what we call as the particle-in-a-one-dimensional box with infinite barriers.
-And what does this particle give you?
+Now, let us look at the equations we have minus h bar square by 2 m d square psi by dx square plus v of psi is equal to E of psi, if the potential is infinite then psi has to be 0.

-Now, let us look at the equations.
-We have minus h bar square by 2 m d square psi by d x square plus v of psi is equal to E of psi.
-If the potential is infinite, then psi has to be 0 in order to satisfy that.
-Therefore, at the boundaries x is equal to 0, x is equal to L, the wave function psi of x is 0.
-Inside the box we have V is 0, therefore what we have is minus h bar square by 2 m d square psi by d x square is equal to E psi, the total energy, because there is no potential inside the box.
+In order to satisfy that therefore at the boundaries x is equal to 0 x is equal to L the wave function psi of x is 0.
+Inside the box we have v is 0.
+Therefore, what we have is minus h bar square by 2 m d square psi by dx square is equal to E psi ok; the total energy because there is no potential inside the box if you solve this in a very quick.